Use remote commands in two ways:

-A vendor integration is a pre-built remote command module that installs the vendor SDK and and defines native code handlers for the vendor’s API.
+A vendor integration is a pre-built remote command module that installs the vendor SDK and defines native code handlers for the vendor’s API.

 Implementing a remote command integration requires the following:

 Vendor Remote Command Module

 In your app build scripts, Replace the vendor SDK with the remote command module.
 The remote command module handles the vendor SDK installation and setup for you.

 Vendor Remote Command Tag

 In iQ Tag Management, add the remote command tag for the vendor integration.
 Configure the tag settings and data mappings to implement the desired vendor methods.

-A module for the vendor integration can be added to the build script for your platform.
+Add a module for the vendor integration to the build script for your platform.
 Modules are named in the format of TealiumVendorXYZ, for example TealiumBraze.